-Few men have embodied the romantic myth of the brilliant and unconventional artist like Modigliani.
-“Modì” was the artist tortured by a life of debauchery, the striking ‘dandy’ who had countless romances, the misunderstood genius who drowned out the world in wine and absinthe: his history is short, but intense, dramatic and memorable.
+Few men have embodied the romantic myth of the unconventional artist like Modigliani.
+“Modì” was tortured by a life of debauchery, had countless romances and drowned out the world in wine and absinthe: his history is short, but intense, dramatic and memorable.

 A rich and carefully curated selection of works from the Pompidou Center in Paris will be on display in Pisa’s impressive Palazzo Blu.
 These will hang alongside the magnificent masterpieces from some major collections — public and private, Italian and international, recreating the cultural atmosphere in which Modigliani worked.